DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture4.md

 ### Options contracts

 Options contracts give the option holder the right, but not the obligation to buy or sell a specified amount of the underlying asset (currency; stock) at a pre-determined price (exercise or strike price).

+### Call options
+- buy the underlying asset

+***June 2024 109 call option on the Euro***

+Strike price
+- the price at which the holder of the option may transact in the stock Underlying security
+- The security to which this option applies
+  - stock of apple, currencies, etc.
+Call option
+- Grants the hodler the right but not the obligation to buy the security at the strike price Expiration
+- The point after which the option may no longer be used or exercised.
+Monthly option on a stcoker typically expire the third Friday of the month